 Today, we complete a series of posts about using digital to-do lists in general,and using Toodledo in particular.If you are just joining us, I encourage you to begin reading with the post dated January 7 and work up to this post.
 Today, we wind up our discussion by showing you shortcuts for getting information into Toodledo.

-On the Toodledo website, click the "Tools" tab and click on "More."
-Look for the "Browser Bookmarklet" box and click "More Details."
+On the Toodledo website, click the "Tools" tab and click on "Browser Plugin."
 You will see instructions to click on the Toodledo Bookmarklet and drag it to your bookmarks toolbar.

 What does this bookmarklet do for you?
 In short, it provides you a quick way to get information into Toodledo without your even being on the Toodledo website.
 Simply click the Toodledo Bookmarklet and you will be able to add a to-do, set start and due dates, set a repeating pattern, etc. It also automatically copies the URL you are on and pastes it in the note section.